-You will learn how to design and create web applications, mobile apps and large data-driven computer systems.
-You need no computing background at all to do this course, but when you leave, you will be equipped with the technical, analytical and professional skills required to take on a range of roles in the IT industry.
+You will learn the foundations of computing and acquire industry relevant skills.
+These core skills include programming, databases, web development, software engineering and problem solving.
+You need no computing background at all to do this course, but on successful completion, you will be equipped with the technical, analytical and professional skills required to take on a range of roles in the computing industry.

-The curriculum was designed in collaboration with significant industrial partners who helped ensure the most relevant module content.
-This has helped ensure that graduates are highly trained and much sought after by employers.
+The curriculum was designed and is continually reviewed in collaboration with significant industrial partners, who helped ensure the most relevant module content.
+This helps ensure that our graduates are highly trained and much sought after by employers.

-The lecturing team have particular research specialisms in developing novel and effective methods for teaching computer science.
-They have extensive publications in this area and have been awarded several student-nominated teaching awards for their work.
+Many of the course teaching team have worked in the computing industry and have particular research specialisms in developing novel and effective methods for teaching computing.
+Several of the team have been awarded student-nominated teaching awards for their work.

 You’ll learn how to analyse problems and design robust and elegant software systems to solve the problems.
-This includes gaining skills in programming, web development, database design, and software testing.
+This includes gaining skills in programming, web development, database design, software testing and software engineering.

-You will also learn how to work well as part of a development team using modern development techniques and tools.
+You will also have the opportunity to learn how to work as part of a development team using modern development techniques and tools.

 Software Development highlights